-References in this AIF to the business of the Company include the business conducted by its whollyowned subsidiaries.
-The Company has the following direct or indirect subsidiaries, all of which are 100% beneficially owned by the Company.
+References in this AIF to the business of the Company include the business conducted by its wholly-owned subsidiaries.
+The Company has the following direct or indirect subsidiaries, all of which are 100% beneficially owned (except for SCM Berta) by the Company.

-(1) Minera Cielo Azul Ltda. ("MCAL") holds the Chacay Property, Llancahue Prospect, and the Talca Belt properties (the "Talca Belt Properties").

-(2) Minera San Jorge S.A. ("MSJ") owns the San Jorge property (the "San Jorge Property").
-The Company holds an interest in this entity pursuant to the Amended San Jorge Agreement.

-(3) Minera Coro Chile Ltda. ("MCCL") holds the Berta, El Desesperado and Payen properties.
+- (1) Minera Cielo Azul Ltda. ("MCAL") holds the Chacay Property, Llancahue Prospect, and the Talca Belt properties (the "Talca Belt Properties"). - (2) Minera San Jorge S.A. ("MSJ") owns the San Jorge property (the "San Jorge Property").
+The Company holds an interest in this entity pursuant to the Amended San Jorge Agreement. - (3) Minera Coro Chile Ltda. ("MCCL") holds the El Desesperado and Payen properties. - (4) Sociedad Contractual Minera Berta ("SCM Berta") holds the Berta Project and is currently 87% owned by the Company and 13% owned by ProPipe.